orblivion/standard_password_api/README.md

 # What is this?

-A proposal for a standard password changing API.
+A proposal for a universal standard password changing API.

 ## Purpose